Zero Waste Homemade Oat Milk

 - Drain the oats and rinse them really well under cold running water, until the water runs clear.

-- Add the oats and 4 cups of fresh water to the container of your high-speed blender and blend on high for a full minute.
+- Add the oats and 4 cups of fresh water plus a pinch of salt to the container of your high-speed blender and blend on high for a full minute.
 Let the milk rest for about a minute, then blend again for another 30 seconds or so.

 - Transfer to a clean container and keep your milk in the fridge for up to 5 days.